Spencer Steer Preview, Player Props: Reds vs. Giants

 Giants Pitching Rankings

-- The 8.7 strikeouts per nine innings compiled by the Giants pitching staff ranks 17th in MLB.
+- The Giants pitching staff ranks 17th in the league with a collective 8.7 strikeouts per nine innings.

-- The Giants' 4.04 team ERA ranks 12th across all league pitching staffs.
+- The Giants' 4.01 team ERA ranks 12th across all MLB pitching staffs.

-- Giants pitchers combine to allow 141 home runs (1.1 per game), the fifth-fewest in baseball.
+- Giants pitchers combine to allow the fifth-fewest home runs in baseball (141 total, 1.1 per game).

-- His most recent time out was on Tuesday against the Philadelphia Phillies, when the lefty tossed 3 1/3 innings, surrendering two earned runs while giving up five hits.
+- In his last outing on Wednesday against the Philadelphia Phillies, the right-hander threw five innings, giving up two earned runs while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.